Rarity Exposed: The Surprising Truth About Mined Diamonds

 Supply and Demand Dynamics

-The diamond market is heavily influenced supply and demand dynamics.
+The diamond market is heavily influenced by supply and demand dynamics.
 While supply is high, the demand is carefully managed through marketing and controlled distribution to maintain high prices.

 Pricing Strategies in the Diamond Market